nitsh7084/ccd/README.md

 A conversion centered design example(using a sunglasses based ecommerce website as the theme), designed with following principles:

---1.Contrast and Color
+--*Contrast and Color

---2.Call-to-action position and appearance
+--*Call-to-action position and appearance

---3.Directional Cues
+--*Directional Cues

---4.Whitespace
+--*Whitespace

---5.Urgency
+--*Urgency

---6.Try before you buy
+--*Try before you buy

---7.Social Proof
+--*Social Proof